March 31, 2025

-While annual sales kickoff events (SKOs) used to be predominantly in-person affairs, they have evolved in recent years to include a mix of event formats, from virtual to hybrid.
-While in-person SKOs might still be the most popular option, for organizations with teams around the globe or fully remote employees, in-person gatherings might not be possible or affordable.
+While annual sales kickoff events (SKOs) used to be predominantly in-person affairs, they have evolved in recent years to include a mix of event formats.
+While in-person SKOs might still be the most popular option, for organizations with teams around the globe or fully remote employees, in-person gatherings might not be as practical or affordable as a virtual or hybrid SKO.

 Of course, no matter where your teams reside, it doesn't change the fact that SKO events are critical to ensuring teams are well-prepared to face the coming year and meet their ever-lofty goals.
 If you're responsible for planning your organization's SKO event this year, read on for the essential elements you need for a successful sales kickoff!